-The jury however found that Reagan had been guilty of "contributory negligence" by partici-

-Indiana statue, if a litigant can be shown to have contributed to an accident, the other party need not prove its innocence but excapes all injury arising \$160 and the loss of a NROTC been for fifty thousand dollars.
+The jury however found that Reagan had been guilty of "contributory negligence" by participating in the match, and under Indiana statue, if a litigant can be shown to have contributed to Notre Dame in companion suits an accident, the other party arising from a left eye injury to need not prove its innocence but excapes all injury arising been for fifty thousand dollars.

-His father had sued also to recover medical expenses of scholarship valued at \$6,390 which was lost as a result of the eye damage.
+His father had sued also to

+recover medical expenses of \$160 and the loss of a NROTC scholarship valued at \$6,390 which was lost as a result of the eye damage.
 Reagan's suit had

+COMMUNITY POSTERS BUTTONS

-POSTERS BUTTONS NEWS STAND
+NEWS STAND